 The Detroit Regional Chamber's annual Mackinac Policy Conference.

-Chris Holman speaks with American Sportscaster, Mike Tirico, Grand Hotel, from Media Row, at the Grand Hotel, while at the 2022 Mackinac Policy Conference.
+Chris Holman speaks with Britany Affolter Caine, Executive Director, University Research Corridor, from Media Row, at the Grand Hotel, while at the 2022 Mackinac Policy Conference.

-Watch Mike and Chris discuss his career and his overall focus from the #MPC22 click play on the YouTube video below.
+Watch Britany and Chris discuss the research universities of Michigan along with the overall focus from the #MPC22 click play on the YouTube video below.